 The element $E$ is the set of possible types of Christmas gifts, and $n$ is the number of guests.
 Except for some guests with a very original gift, suppose that your guest chose a pre-defined list influenced by the constraints and the ads, with a few hundred types of items, let’s say $N=300$:

-Probability to have 2 identical types of gifts among 300 possible types of Christmas gifts
+Probability to have two identical types of gifts among 300 possible types of Christmas gifts

-Probability to have 2 identical types of gifts among 300 possible types of Christmas gifts
+Probability to have two identical types of gifts among 300 possible types of Christmas gifts

 With an approximation $e^{x} \approx 1 +x$ when $x$ is close to $0$, and the sum of young Gauss $\sum_{k=0}^{n}\,k = \frac{n(n+1)}{2}$, you can get: